lucidrains/gradnorm-pytorch/README.md

 loss_weighter.backward(..., freeze = True)
 ```

-For use with Huggingface Accelerate, just pass in the `Accelerator` instance into the keyword `accelerator` on initialization
+For use with <a href="https://huggingface.co/">🤗 Huggingface Accelerate</a>, just pass in the `Accelerator` instance into the keyword `accelerator` on initialization

 ex.